-During the automated conversion process, values for the maximumDisplayScale field of the Dataset Discovery Metadata and the maximum display scale attribute will be directly converted across from the S-57 dataset.
-If the S-57 scale value is not equal to one of the values from Table 2-3 above, the corresponding S-101 value will be populated as the next largest scale value as taken from Table 2-3.
+During the automated conversion process, values for the optimumDisplayScale field of the Dataset Discovery Metadata and the optimum display scale attribute will be directly converted across from the S-57 dataset.
+If the S-57 compilation scale value is not equal to one of the values from Table 2-3 above, the corresponding S-101 value will be populated as the next smallest scale denominator value as taken from Table 2-3.

-For an S-57 dataset containing no M_CSCL Meta Objects, an S-101 Data Coverage Meta Feature is created for each area of the dataset corresponding to M_COVR having attribute CATCOV = 1 (coverage available), and taking the value populated in the “Compilation Scale of Data” [CSCL] subfield of the “Data Set Parameter” [DSPM] field to convert to maximum display scale based on the above paragraph.
+For an S-57 dataset containing no M_CSCL Meta Objects, an S-101 Data Coverage Meta Feature is created for each area of the dataset corresponding to M_COVR having attribute CATCOV = 1 (coverage available), and taking the value populated in the “Compilation Scale of Data” [CSCL] subfield of the “Data Set Parameter” [DSPM] field to convert to optimum display scale based on the above paragraph.

-Where an S-57 dataset contains one or more M_CSCL Meta Objects, the Data Coverage Meta Feature(s) created from M_COVR are effectively “cookie-cut” to create separate disjoint Data Coverage Meta Feature(s), having maximum display scale converted in accordance with the value populated for the attribute CSCALE for the M_CSCL based on Table 2-3 and above paragraphs.
+Where an S-57 dataset contains one or more M_CSCL Meta Objects, the Data Coverage Meta Feature(s) created from M_COVR are effectively “cookie-cut” to create separate disjoint Data Coverage Meta Feature(s), having optimum display scale converted in accordance with the scale denominator value populated for the attribute CSCALE for the M_CSCL based on Table 2-3 and above paragraphs.

 In all cases during the automated conversion process, the mandatory attribute minimum display scale will be set to an empty (null) value.
-Data Producers will be required to manually populate this attribute in accordance with the intended ECDIS performance, based on the available S-101 ENC portfolio.Use of the attribute SCAMIN
+Data Producers will be required to manually populate this attribute in accordance with the intended ECDIS performance, based on the available S-101 ENC portfolio.

+During the automated conversion process, the mandatory attribute maximum display scale should be set to the next smallest scale denominator value than the value populated for optimum display scale.
+However, a suitably configured converter may populate maximum display scale in accordance with the policy/convention of the Data Producer.

+Use of the attribute SCAMIN

 S-57 Attribute: Scale minimum (SCAMIN)